Senababs/LITA_Training_Documentation/README.md

    - Data Storage: Saving data in Excel workbooks.

-   - Examples of how formula is inputted in Ms Excel =SUM(A1-A5)
+   - Examples of how formula is inputted in Ms Excel
+      - =SUM(A1-A5)
       This Formula can be used get total of sales made, income paid, money spent etc.
-  =COUNT(AI-A5)
+      - =COUNT(AI-A5)
       This formula can be used get count number of staffs, number of employees etc.

-Click here to [Download](https://www.microsoft.com/en-us/microsoft-365/excel) Ms Excel

-- Structured Query Language (SQL) is vital for large dataset that write queries in english related language.
+- Structured Query Language (SQL)  Click here to [Download](https://www.microsoft.com/en-us/microsoft-365/excel](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16&redirectedfrom=MSDN)).
+It is vital for large dataset that write queries in english related language.
 It is used to:
    -Create Database
    - Create Table
    - Enter Data